Timeframe: 2014 – 2024

 The Forensic Verification:

 Fast forward to 2021.
 The Governor of Katsina State, Aminu Masari, publicly admitted that “most of the bandits are foreigners” [3].
 The Federal Government eventually declared these “bandits” as terrorists in 2022 [4].
+This admission came seven years after Kanu’s initial warnings, and only after the violence had spread beyond containment.

 Kanu’s specific warning—that these actors would not stop at grazing cattle but would evolve into a kidnapping syndicate holding the state to ransom—has been validated by the abduction of thousands of schoolchildren in the North West.
 The “bandits” control vast territories in Zamfara and Niger states, collecting taxes and imposing their own laws, exactly as predicted in the broadcasts of 2014.